Mezzky/note-app/README.md

 Currently, two official framework and library are available:

-- ReactJs use for W e b site Development.
+- ReactJs use for W e b s ite Development.
 - TailwindCSS use for styling the website.